 Case #3: Interface with medium criticality/frequency

-Of the two examples above, one is low frequency/low criticality; the other is high frequency and highly critical.
-Most interfaces are somewhere in the middle.
+Of the two examples above, one is low frequency/low criticality; the other is high frequency and high criticality.
+Most interfaces are somewhere in the middle of that spectrum.
 Those interfaces that are highly critical but don’t run frequently or don’t need short response time can also be put into this category.
-In such cases, we might not need to send individual alarms in real time.
-Although I like to think of myself as pretty good at troubleshooting issues, I don’t think I can handle more than a few issues per day.
-As such, my rule of thumb is, if I receive more than a few alarms per day, it is too much.
-As developers, if we don’t think we can handle more than a few alarms a day, I think we shouldn’t do that to the support team (giving them alarms all day long).
+In such cases, we might not need to send individual alarms in realtime.
+Even an experienced developer cannot troubleshoot more than a few issues per day.
+As a rule of thumb is, if an interface raises a few alarms per day, it is too much.
+As developers, if we can’t handle more than a few alarms a day, we shouldn’t do that to the support team (sending them alarms all day long).
 For the utility company mentioned above, when WebMethods was first deployed, the WM developer configured a bi-daily report that lists all failed transactions that occurred in the last 12 hours.
 Thus, for most interfaces, we don’t need to set up any specific alarms.
 If there are a few failures, they will show up in the report and will be looked at by technical support at noon or at the end of the day.
-This appears to work really well, even for some of the very critical interfaces such as bank transfer orders or invoice payments.
+This appears to work well, even for some critical interfaces such as bank transfer orders or invoice payments.

 Case #4: Recurring failure resulting in too much alarm

-For the integration mentioned in #1 and #2, the key to getting them to work satisfactorily is to spend some time after the first release to monitor the interfaces and fine-tune both the interface itself and the alarms.
+For the integration mentioned in #1 and #2, the key to getting them to work satisfactorily is to spend some time after the first release to monitor the interfaces and finetune both the interface itself and the alarms.
 It is important to have alarms raised when failure occurs, but it is also important to ensure there aren’t too many alarms raised.
-Not only people will ignore it if they receive too many alarms, it also makes it hard to tell the critical issues apart from other noisy, less important ones.
-From my experience, dealing with those noisy alarms is usually quite easy.
-Most of the time, the alarms come from a few recurring failures that are ignored.
-When people first look at it, they can easily be overwhelmed by the high number of issues they see initially, and thus, feel reluctant to deal with it.
-In many cases, I simply deal with each alarm/failure one by one, and carefully document the error message or symptom, and the solution for each problem on an Excel spreadsheet.
-Usually, after a few I’ve gone through a few issues, they would all come back to some recurring patterns that can easily be dealt with.
+Not only people will ignore it if they receive too many alarms, it also makes it hard to tell the critical issues apart from other less important ones.
+From my experience, dealing with those noisy alarms is easy.
+Most of the time, the alarms come from a few recurring failures.
+When people first look at it, they can easily be overwhelmed by the high number of issues and feel reluctant to deal with it.
+The strategy is simply deal with each alarm/failure one by one, and carefully document the error and the solution for each problem on an Excel spreadsheet.
+Usually, after going through a few issues, a few recurring patterns can be identified.
+By addressing them

-Example: a water utility uses an external asset register system, and the asset data is synchronized to Maximo in a near real-time frequency.
-The interface produces almost 1GB of SystemOut.log file each day causing the logging system to become useless.
+Example: a water utility in Melbourne uses an external asset register system, and the asset data is synchronized to Maximo in near realtime.
+The interface produces almost 1GB of SystemOut.log file each day causing the logs to be useless.
 I looked at each error and documented them one by one.
-After about two hours, it was clear that 80% of the errors came from missing locations which were not synchronized.
-When the integration tries to create new assets under these locations, it will write a bunch of errors to SystemOut.log.
+After about two hours, it was clear that 80% of the errors came from locations missing in Maximo.
+When the interface creates new assets under these locations, Maximo produces a lot of error trace to SystemOut log file.
 I did a quick scan and wrote down all of the missing locations and quickly added them to Maximo using MXLoader.
-After that, the amount of error was greatly reduced.
-By doing occasional checks on the log files in the following few days, I was able to list all of the missing 30+ locations and able to remove all of the related errors.
+After that, the amount of error was reduced significantly.
+By doing occasional checks on the log files in the following few days, I was able to list all missing locations (there were about 30 of them) and able to remove all errors caused by this.
 The remaining errors found in the log files were easily handled separately.
 Some critical issues only came under the radar of the business after that.